 RPM is one of the oldest traditional package managers, designed to work on Red Hat-based systems such as Red Hat Enterprise Linux (RHEL), CentOS, Fedora and openSUSE (which is based on suse Enterprise Linux).

-But when it comes to dependency resolution and package update (full system update/upgrade), there is an prominent limitation for RPM package manager.
+But when it comes to dependency resolution and package update (full system update/upgrade), there is an major drawback of RPM package manager.

 This is practically impossible and time consuming when you want to install a group of packages using the rpm command.

-That’s where the YUM Package Manager comes in handy and solve both problems.
+That’s where the YUM Package Manager comes in handy to solve both the problems.

 RPM refers to RPM Package Manager (formerly known as Red Hat Package Manager) is a powerful, command-line package management tool developed for the Red Hat operating system.